-Creating order drafts is a non-binding operation since it doesn't entail any consequences, so it's fine to create drafts without the idempotency token.

-Confirming drafts is a naturally idempotent operation, with the draft_id being its idempotency key.
+Creating order drafts is a non-binding operation as it doesn't entail any consequences, so it's fine to create drafts without the idempotency token.
+Confirming drafts is a naturally idempotent operation, with the draft_id serving as its idempotency key.

-Also worth mentioning that adding idempotency tokens to naturally idempotent handlers isn't meaningless either, since it allows to distinguish two situations:
+It is also worth mentioning that adding idempotency tokens to naturally idempotent handlers is not meaningless.
+It allows distinguishing between two situations:

-- a client didn't get the response because of some network issues, and is now repeating the request; - a client made a mistake by posting conflicting requests.
+- The client did not receive the response due to network issues and is now repeating the request. - The client made a mistake by posting conflicting requests.

-Consider the following example: imagine there is a shared resource, characterized by a revision number, and a client tries updating it.
+Consider the following example: imagine there is a shared resource, characterized by a revision number, and the client tries to update it.